AdithyaChalla12/Microsoft-Virtual-Internship/README.md

 * The power of this particular Cognitive Services API is that it will allow you to scan your device folders and analyze it by tagging images.
 * By usinng the the Face API, we can also tag  photos with the names of family members and friends.
 * With the  Emotion API and you can even start tagging the moods of the people in the photos.
-## Deployment using--(Azure Data Studio)
+## Deployment using--(Azure Data Bricks)
-* Azure Data Studio offers a modern editor experience with IntelliSense, code snippets, source control integration, and an integrated terminal.
+* Azure Data Bricks offers a modern editor experience with IntelliSense, code snippets, source control integration, and an integrated terminal.
 * It helps with the data platform user in mind, with the built-in charting of query result sets and customizable dashboards.